-- CenTOONial Park – This new area will be the first space guests encounter when they enter Mickey’s Toontown, and it will be a natural space “anchored by two interactive play experiences.”
-It will feature a fountain (designed for play) and water tables for some additional fun.
-The fountain will also transform at night into a “unique spectacle.”
-Nearby, there will be a “dreaming tree” inspired by the tree Walt Disney would daydream under as a child.
-The sculpted tree roots will also provide children with an opportunity for play.
+- CenTOONial Park – This new area is the first space guests encounter when they enter Mickey’s Toontown, and it is a natural space “anchored by two interactive play experiences.”
+It features a fountain (designed for play) and water tables for some additional fun.
+The fountain also transforms at night into a “unique spectacle.”
+Nearby, there is a “dreaming tree” inspired by the tree Walt Disney would daydream under as a child.
+The sculpted tree roots also provide children with an opportunity for play.

-- Goofy’s How-To-Play Yard – This space will incorporate a “whimsical sound garden where kids will discover new ways to make wacky noises, as well as enjoy an all-new, elevated clubhouse.”
+- Goofy’s How-To-Play Yard – This space incorporates a “whimsical sound garden where kids will discover new ways to make wacky noises, as well as enjoy an all-new, elevated clubhouse.”

-- Donald’s Duck Pond – This splash area will also allow guests to look inside the boat through the portholes, where they can interact with favorite ducklings Huey, Dewey, Louie, and Webby.
+- Donald’s Duck Pond – This splash area allows guests to look inside the boat through the portholes, where they can interact with favorite ducklings Huey, Dewey, Louie, and Webby.

-- Chip ‘n’ Dale’s GADGETcoaster – This will be a one-of-a-kind coaster specifically designed for kids.
+- Chip ‘n’ Dale’s GADGETcoaster – This is a one-of-a-kind coaster specifically designed for kids.

 - Café Daisy – Daisy Duck will serve up diner classics at this sidewalk table eatery.

 - Toontown Farmers Market at Good Boy!
 Grocers – This will be a friendly roadside stand, offering grab-and-go drinks and treats.